vChavezB/lwip-Arduino/README.md

 ## Port specific changes

 - Relative includes for source files.
-Arduino does not incluude an easy way to include directories in their build system.
+Arduino does not have an easy way to include directories in their build system.
 - Integrated Arduino SDK for implementation, to make it compatible with any Arduino board.
 - Changed extension of apps/http/fsdata.c to ".c_" and changed as well the macro in HTTPD_FSDATA_FILE.
 Arduino build system compiles .c and .cpp files by default.
 However, this file is intended to be only included by fs.c.